Technology Tools to Support All Learners

 Captioning Resources

-Tips for Speech Recognition Captioning
+Tips for Accurate Captioning

-YouTube Captions - YouTube captions are available on videos where the owner has added them and on some videos where YouTube automatically adds them.
+YouTube - YouTube captions are available on videos where the owner has added them and on some videos where YouTube automatically adds them.
 Auto-generated captions should be reviewed for accuracy.
-YouTube Captions User Settings Guide | How to Create and Edit Captions in YouTube | Search for Accurately Captioned Videos | Manage Subtitle Settings

-Google Chrome Live Captions - Google Chrome Live Captions auto-transcribes any audio/media playing in the browser, even if the sound is muted.
+Google Chrome Live Captions (for Chrome Browser and Chromebooks) - Google Chrome Live Captions auto-transcribes any audio/media playing in the browser, even if the sound is muted.
 Video Tutorial on How to Activate Live Captions | How to Use Live Captions in Google Chrome

-Google Slide Captions - When you present a Google Slide presentation, you can turn on automatic captions to display the speaker's words in real time.
-How to Present Slides with Captions | Video Tutorial on How to Use Google Slides to Caption Content
+Google Slides - When you present a Google Slide presentation, you can turn on automatic captions to display the speaker's words in real time.
+How to Present Slides with Captions | Video Tutorial on How to Activate Captions in Google Slides

-Zoom Auto-Captions - Zoom video conferencing allows for auto-generated captions.
+Zoom - Zoom video conferencing allows for auto-generated captions.
 The meeting host must enable them, then participants can click the "cc" button at the bottom of the screen to activate them.
-How to Enable Closed Captioning and Live Transcription in Zoom
+How to Enable Closed Captioning and Live Transcription in Zoom | Creating and Downloading an Audio Transcript

 Additional Support Resources